davidudo/altschool-nodejs-project-one/README.md

 - How to build a CRUD app
 - Basics of error handling
 - How to categorise code files

+### Continued development

+In the next project, I will need to learn how to develop an API that can allow all CORS methods.
+I want to discover why `Access-Control-Allow-Methods` did not work in my request handler.
+Also in continued development, I will work on creating and effective authentication, book loaning and returning system.

 ### Useful resources